Appointments can be held by video call, by phone or in person at one of our local offices.

 Contact PSR about making a Fatal Accident Compensation Claim

-For a free, no-obligation consultation contact us today for a swift and effective response from our solicitors.
+For a free, no-obligation consultation contact us today for a swift and effective response from our No Win No Fee Solicitors, who will ensure you have no legal fees to pay if your claim is unsuccessful.

 We have offices throughout North Wales and Cheshire and you can contact us safe in the knowledge that one of our expert solicitors will take care of everything for you in a sensitive and understanding manner during what is likely to be one of the most traumatic periods of your life.